vpokludova/projects/eu_fiscal_analysis/README.md

 ![Countries with decreasing deficit/surplus visualization](images/long_term_trends_decreasing_slope.jpg)

+From the R-squared values it's quite obvious that none of countries' data follows a linear trend, therefore, this analysis doesn't really tell us much about fiscal trends in EU countries, except that they have a more complex relationship than a simple linear one.

 ## Comparison using GDP

-How do fiscal performances among EU countries?

-- To measure this countries are ranked based on average deficit/surplus as a percentage of GDP
+Countries are ranked based on average deficit/surplus as a percentage of GDP

-- Datasets used were [Government deficit/surplus, debt, and associated data](https://ec.europa.eu/eurostat/databrowser/view/gov_10dd_edpt1__custom_10088085/default/table?lang=en) and [Gross domestic product at market prices](https://ec.europa.eu/eurostat/databrowser/view/tec00001/default/table?lang=en&category=t_na10.t_nama10.t_nama_10_ma)
+Datasets used were [Government deficit/surplus, debt, and associated data](https://ec.europa.eu/eurostat/databrowser/view/gov_10dd_edpt1__custom_10088085/default/table?lang=en) and [Gross domestic product at market prices](https://ec.europa.eu/eurostat/databrowser/view/tec00001/default/table?lang=en&category=t_na10.t_nama10.t_nama_10_ma)

 ![Average deficit/surplus as percentage of GDP Visualization](images/comparing_gdp_percentage_deficitsurplus.jpg)